Flashcards in Transplantation Deck (31)

 HLA Class I – A, B and C = present on all cells

-HLC Class II – DP, DQ, DR = present on specialised immune cells
+HLC Class II – DP, DQ, DR = present on specialised antigen-presenting cells

 What are the most important HLA subtypes in organ compatibility?